omics-datascience/BioAPI/README.md

     - `name`: human-readable term name.
     - `ontology_type`: Denotes which of the three sub-ontologies (`biological_process`", `molecular_function`, `cellular_component`) the term belongs to.
     - `definition`: A textual description of what the term represents, plus reference(s) to the source of the information.
-    - `relations_to_other_terms`: Each go term can be related to many other terms with a [variety of relations](http://geneontology.org/docs/ontology-relations/).
     - `synonyms`: Alternative words or phrases closely related in meaning to the term name, with indication of the relationship between the name and synonym given by the synonym scope.
     - `subset`: This field refers to an additional categorization of terms within the ontology.
 It allows terms that share specific characteristics or properties to be grouped into smaller, more specific subsets.
     - `is_a`: Refers to a semantic relationship between terms within the ontology.
 Indicates that a term is a subtype or subclass of another more general term.